Eicmlye/labsurv/README.md

 ## Code Style

 This repository uses `black`, `isort` and `flake8` for code formatting.

+To use shell on `Windows` OS, add your `Git` installation directory `git/bin/` to your system environmental variables.
+Then `sh` command is available on terminals.

 To format changed files, run

 ```bash
 sh infra/scripts/format.sh --git